Petz map recovery for long-range entangled quantum many-body states: Petz map for measurement-induced phase transitions

 Measurement-induced phase transition (MIPT) is an entanglement phase transition in monitored quantum circuits.
 The circuit consists of $L$ spins that undergo repeated layers of local random unitary dynamics and projective measurements.
 Schematically,

 as depicted in Fig.~\ref{fig:mipt}.

 The unitary evolution is taken as

-where $i$ alternates between even and odd numbers for different layers.
+where $l$ denotes the number of layers of the circuit and $i$ alternates between even and odd numbers for different layers.
 Each unitary gate is chosen randomly within a distribution, such as a random two-qubit Clifford gate or a Haar random $U(4)$ gate.
 The local projective measurements can be chosen on the $Z$ basis and occur randomly with a probability $p$ at each site, known as the measurement rate.
 The projector reads

 where $i$ denotes the measured site and $m_i = \pm $ is the measurement outcome.
 Each measurement outcome is picked by the Born rule.
-Under the joint unitary-measurement dynamics, the states $\{|\psi(t)\rangle\}$ form an ensemble labeled by the random unitaries and measurement outcomes.
-It takes depth $T=O(L)$ for the dynamics to reach equilibrium and we will choose $T=4L$.
-The steady-state ensemble exhibits an entanglement phase transition if one considers the trajectory-averaged entanglement entropy of a subsystem $A$
+Under the joint unitary-measurement dynamics, the states $\{|\psi(\tau)\rangle\}$ form an ensemble labeled by the random unitaries $U_l$ and measurement outcomes $P_l$.
+It takes depth $O(L)$ for the dynamics to reach equilibrium and we will choose $\tau=4L$ for the steady state ensemble $\{|\psi(\tau)\rangle\}$.

+The steady-state ensemble exhibits an entanglement phase transition if one varies the measurement rate $p$.
+Consider entanglement entropy of a subsystem $A$, averaged over the random unitaries and measurement outcomes,

+where $S_A(|\psi\rangle) = -\tr(\rho_A \log \rho_A)$ is the entropy and $\rho_A = \tr_{\bar{A}}(|\psi\rangle\langle\psi|)$.
+Let us consider the extreme cases and analuze the phase transition in more detail \cite{Li_2018,Jian:2019mny}.
+If $p=0$, there is no measurement and the random unitary dynamics thermalizes the state to infinite tempeature quickly.
+As a result, any subsystem $A$ that is smaller than half of the total system in the steady state is close to a maximally mixed state and the averaged entanglement $\bar{S}(A) \propto L_A$.
+Such a volume law phase persists to small measurement rate until a phase transition occurs.
+If $p=1$, then at any time step the state is randomly projected onto a product state and $\bar{S}(A) = 0$ for any region.
+For large $p$ but $p<1$, most of the entanglement built by the unitary dynamics gets lost and only some short-range entanglement persists, thus $\bar{S}(A) = O(1)$ is bounded by a constant.
+This is known as the area law phase of the MIPT.